spirit-island/spirit-island-mod/CUSTOM.md

       - `isGain`: **bool** - true if the operation is a gain, false if it's a pay
       - `isUndo`: **bool** - true if the operation is being undone (right click), false otherwise
       - `amount`: **number** - amount of energy gained/paid (before bargain deductions); positive for gain or pay
-- Trigger to run when gaining cards (or modify the number of cards gained)
+- Trigger to modify the number of cards gained
   - Create object and tag with "Modify Card Gain"
   - `modifyCardGain(params)`
     - `params`: **table** - contains data about the player and the cards played